tposney/midi-qol/README.md

 where specification is a comma separated list of fields.
   * turn=start/end (check at the start or end of the actor's turn) The only required field.
-  * applyCondition=expression, if present must evaluate to true or rest of the processing will be aborted. e.g. appplyCondition=@attributes.hp.value > 0 - for regeneration.
+  * applyCondition=expression, if present must evaluate to true or rest of the processing will be aborted. e.g. applyCondition=@attributes.hp.value > 0 - for regeneration.
   * removeCondition=expression, if present and evaluates to true the effect is removed after the rest of the processing.
   Saving Throw: the entire active effect will be removed when the saving throw is made (or the effect duration expires)
   * rollType=check/save/skill (default save), roll an ability check, save or skill.